utk09-NCL/color-palette-generator/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
-about: Request a feature / Suggest an idea for this project
+about: Request a feature / Suggest an improvement for this project
-title: "Feature: "
+title: "Feat: "
 labels: enhancement
 assignees: ""
 ---